XRPLF/xrpl-dev-portal/content/references/protocol/transactions/types/ammcreate.md

 ---
 html: ammcreate.html
 parent: transaction-types.html
+seo:
-blurb: Create a new Automated Market Maker for trading a given pair of assets.
+    description: Create a new Automated Market Maker for trading a given pair of assets.
 labels:
   - AMM
 status: not_enabled